 The Most Important Part of a Jewish Funeral

 According to Jewish custom, the graveside service and burial are considered the most important part of the funeral.
-You can plan a big funeral with a eulogy and other services.
+You can plan a big funeral with a eulogy and other funeral services.
 But, it is best for all family members to be in attendance at the graveside service.

 The funeral might be held in the cemetery, with the burial ceremony as part of the funeral.
 Or, you can choose to have the service in a funeral home, and then everyone moves to the graveside for the final portion of the service.
-Another option would be to schedule funeral in the Synagogue if the deceased was an active member.
+Another option would be to schedule a funeral in the Synagogue if the deceased was an active member.
 You will need permission from the Rabbi for this location.